waynephillips/cloud-native-development/docs/devops/overview.md

     - Develop features laid out in a sprint
     - Update AS and Lead developer on progress in stand up meetings
     - Empowered to provision resources and manage builds/deployments using DevOps automation
-- DMC Tech Architecture team
+- DMC Tech Architecture Team
     - Assists with architecture reviews and guidance for solution designs
     - Reviews targeted frameworks, supported automation tools and cloud infrastructure components on a regular basis and makes decision on adding new ones
     - Members: Lead developers, Architecture Specialists, Platform team
-- Security Solution Specialist - Security expert embedded at a specific DMC location
+- Security Solution Specialist
+    - Security expert embedded at a specific DMC location
     - Assists teams with security-related project deliverables, such as Security Risk Management process, Risk Profile meeting, etc.
     - Ensures appropriate access level for team members, applications, automation tools, etc.
 - TCS Support team - Tata Consulting Services support team